Mesopotamia is one of the cradles of human civilization. Here, the earliest cities in world history appeared, about 3500 BCE.

 As in all ancient societies, medicine and religion went hand in hand.
 Disease was seen as a sign of the gods’ displeasure with a person, or even as a manifestation of evil spirits indwelling them.
 The duty of the doctor was to identify the sin which had caused such displeasure, and to prescribe the correct religious ceremony to bring about healing.
 Exorcism commonly recommended.

 It is clear, however, that many Mesopotamian doctors mingled this approach with a more practical study of the human body and its maladies.
-Many tablets, for example a text called the Diagnostic Handbook, dated to 11th century BC Babylon, list symptoms and prognoses.
+Many tablets, for example a text called the Diagnostic Handbook, dated to 11th century BCE Babylon, list symptoms and prognoses.
 These show that Mesopotamian doctors had developed rational techniques of diagnosis, prognosis, physical examination, and prescriptions alongside the more mystical elements of their trade.
 Diagnosis and prognosis were based on rules of empirical observation and logical reasoning (as in modern medicine).

 Doctors used bandages, creams and pills in their treatments.
 This involved a sound understanding of the properties of different herbs and minerals.

 A large amount of ancient Mesopotamian literature has come down to us, much of it found in royal libraries dating from Assyria and late Babylonian times.
 The literature is written in cuneiform script, and contains prayers, hymns, myths, epic poetry, collections of proverbs, works on theology, philosophy, politics and astrology, books of spells, historical records and many other kinds of texts.
-The best-known piece of Mesopotamian literature is the Gilgamesh Epic, which, in the form it has come down to us, dates to around 2000 BC; this long poem is famous for pre-dating the Biblical story of Noah’s Ark by telling of a world-wide flood.
+The best-known piece of Mesopotamian literature is the Gilgamesh Epic, which, in the form it has come down to us, dates to around 2000 BCE; this long poem is famous for pre-dating the Biblical story of Noah’s Ark by telling of a world-wide flood.

 The main forms of Mesopotamian art which have come down to us are sculptured figures in stone and clay.
 Few paintings have survived, though most sculpture was also painted.